vezzolter/DSA/DataStructures/Tree/BST/BST.md

 - [On the efficiency of a new method of dictionary construction](https://www.sciencedirect.com/science/article/pii/S0019995860909013) (Research Paper)
 - [Some Combinatorial Properties of Certain Trees](https://dl.acm.org/doi/abs/10.1145/321105.321108) (Research Paper)
 - [More combinatorial properties of certain trees](http://comjnl.oxfordjournals.org/content/7/4/299.full.pdf) (Research Paper)

+# &#129309; Contributing
+Contributions are highly appreciated!
+For detailed guidelines, contact details, and additional information, please refer to the [root directory's contributing section](../../../#-contributing).